thoughtspot/rest-api-sdk/DotNet/doc/controllers/metadata.md

 Use this endpoint to get header details of visualization charts for a given liveboard or answer.

 At least one of id or name of liveboard or answer is required.
 When both are given, then id will be considered.

+Permission: Requires at least view access to the object

 ```csharp
 GetObjectVisualizationHeaderAsync(